dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

         the system, and the Hamiltonian returns the energy for that state.
         For a quantum system, a Hamiltonian is a function that maps certain states, called *eigenstates*, to energies.
-Only when the system is in an eigenstate of the Hamiltonian is its energy well defined and called the *eigenenergy*.
+Only when the system is in an :term:`eigenstate` of the Hamiltonian is its energy well defined and called the :term:`eigenenergy`.
 When the system is in any other state, its energy is uncertain.
         For D-Wave quantum computers, the Hamiltonian may be represented as

         .. math::